JChenJChen/practice/codeSignal/codeSignal_docker.md

 # Option 2: Start the container using the container ID
 docker start c49adf897b2a # or docker stop
 # Output: c49adf897b2a

+# Option 1: Stop the container using the name
+docker stop my-nginx
+# Output: my-nginx

+# Option 2: Stop the container using the container ID
+docker stop c49adf897b2a
+# Output: c49adf897b2a

+docker run --name my-nginx nginx
+# ctrl+C to stop
 ```

 ### Unit 3: Building Custom Images with Dockerfile